Cyfrin/aderyn/README.md

 Aderyn is an open source software licensed under the [MIT License](./LICENSE).

 To build Aderyn locally, [install Rust](https://www.rust-lang.org/tools/install), clone this repo, and use [`cargo`](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) commands to build, test and run locally

-Refer to the official [`cargo`](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) documentation to learn more on how to build, test, and run Rust projects locally.

 ## Credits